-We own three patent families directed to our PGRN programs, AL001 and AL101, which include one issued U.S. patent, four pending U.S. non-provisional patent applications, one pending U.S. provisional patent application, and multiple pending foreign patent applications covering the compositions and uses of our PGRN program product candidates and one U.S. non-provisional patent application to methods of screening.
-Two patent families are expected to expire in 2036 and the third patent family, assuming that the necessary non-provisional patent applications are timely filed and all other applicable requirements are satisfied for the U.S. provisional patent application, in 2039, in both cases excluding any patent term adjustments and any patent term extensions.
+We own four patent families directed to our PGRN programs, AL001 and AL101, which include three issued U.S. patents, covering the compositions and uses of our PGRN program product candidates.
+Two patent families are expected to expire in 2036, the third family is expected to expire in 2039, and the fourth patent family, assuming that the necessary non-provisional patent applications are timely filed and all other applicable requirements are satisfied for the U.S. provisional patent application, in 2040, in all cases excluding any patent term adjustments and any patent term extensions.